bethtelford/helo-redo/README.md

 ## Step 5
 Now you will add the ability to add a new post.

-* Set up input boxes for title, image URL, and content in New Post.
+* Set up input boxes for title, image URL, and content in the Form component.
   * Each input box should update state.
   * The image URL input box should populate an image preview.
 * Create the 'Post' button.